sfdcbrewery/sriharideep.github.io/_posts/2020-09-24-DynamicRenderingInLWC.md

 ```

-It’s possible for a component to render multiple templates, we recommend using an if:true|false directive to render nested templates conditionally instead.
+We can also use an if:true-false directive to render nested templates conditionally instead.

 Once we deploy the LWC components you can see the dynamic behavior based on the screen size.

 # Component in Web:
 ![_config.yml]({{ site.baseurl }}/images/webmob/web.png)